browsh-org/browsh/README.md

 Windows users can follow [this guide](https://github.com/browsh-org/browsh/blob/master/contrib/setup_windows_build_environment.md) in order to set up a build environment.

+Mac users may follow [this guide](https://github.com/browsh-org/browsh/blob/master/contrib/setup_mac_build_environment.md) that goes through the steps of setting up a build environment.

 ### Communication
 Questions about Brow.sh?
 Stuck trying to resolve a tricky issue?
 Connect with the Brow.sh community on [Gitter](https://gitter.im/browsh)!